Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion Equations: Numerical Examples.

 \section{Numerical Examples.}

-In this section, we present numerical examples to illustrate the stabilization of the Chafee-Infante equation, including error estimates for the state and control variables, using a penalization approach for the Dirichlet boundary control problem.
-Several experiments are conducted to demonstrate the effectiveness of the penalty method.
+In this section, we present numerical experiments to illustrate the stabilization of the Chafee-Infante equation and to evaluate the errors in both the state variable and the control input using a penalization approach for the Dirichlet boundary control problem.
+In addition, we verify the convergence of the solution of the penalized feedback control problem \eqref{p1}-\eqref{p2} to the solution of the original closed-loop system \eqref{ch1}-\eqref{c}, as the penalty parameter \(\epsilon\rightarrow 0\).
+Two numerical strategies are employed: (i) direct computation of the original Dirichlet closed-loop system, and (ii) successive approximation of the penalized problem following \cite{ravindran2017finite} and \cite{18M1233716}.
+The computational result of the original closed loop system \eqref{ch1}-\eqref{c} with Dirichlet boundary feedback control \cite{19M1252235} is shown using the transformation technique discussed in \cite{kang1991unbounded}.